georgiee/coding-for-kids/slides.md

 # What do people actually mean with **_coding_** ?

 ---
-^ Let me go back some years.
+^ Let me go back some years

-^ Do you know when the first programming language was invented?
+^ To the moment the first programming language was invented

 # [fit] First
 # [fit] Programming Language

 ---
-^ In 1943 by Konrad Zuse
+^ In 1943 Konrad Zuse built his famous Z3

-^ He just invented his famous Z3
+^ And together with it the very first programming language called Plankalkuel

-^ And together with it the very first programming language.
+# [fit] **_Plankalkuel_**
 # [fit] _**1943** Konrad Zuse_
 ![](images/02-why/konrad-zuse.jpg )